CEsarABC/DataCentricProject/README.md

   - [x] User can create, edit and delete recipes created by him
   - [x] User has a simple verification method to access his/her own recipes
   - [x] The page flow is intuitive and lets the user navigate to any place at any moment
-  - [x] The web development has sections which allow for the distrubution of information
+  - [x] The web development has sections which allow for the distribution of information
-  - [x] A graph shows users the amount of authors and recipes in the site
+  - [x] A graph updates and shows users the amount of authors and recipes in the site
-  - [x]

 ## Project guidelines
   - [x] Logic written in python. other technologies used